-N = Number of transactions (trade count)
+N = Number of trades

 rk = Interest rate on transaction k

-vk = Volume of transaction k
+vk = Amount of transaction k

-Vtot = Total transaction volume
+Vtot = Total amount of trade

 Data for the IKON interest rate reference are submitted by the commercial banks.
 The reference rate for Icelandic krónur is governed by the Rules on a Reference Interest Rate for Unsecured Deposits in Icelandic krónur, no. 370/2022.